GoogleCloudPlatform/php-docs-samples/appengine/flexible/drupal8/README.md

 /path/to/drush dl drupal
 ```

-Alternatively, you can download a compressed file of Druapl 8 from the [Drupal Website][5].
+Alternatively, you can download a compressed file of Drupal 8 from the [Drupal Website][5].

 ### Installation